They make nature differently out here.

 Due to a calamitously short Day 7, my legs had to endure an unprecedented 35 kilometres on Day 8.
 I had almost certainly never endured this distance in one day, especially with 20+ kilograms strapped to my back.
 This industriously long stretch would take twelve gruelling hours to complete; every little thing needed to go right.
 So, waking up in a bitterly cold tent coated with frigid ice wasn’t in my plans.
 I eventually stuffed my dewy belongings into my rucksack and set off through the barren Wilson Valley.

 The Wilson Valley sits nestled between the Yappala and Yourambulla Ranges, and started out in the 1880s as a farming district.
 By 1929 droughts had seen most landholders leave to become pastoralists.

 Heysen Trail Map Sheet 7

-Of all the days to traipse 35 kilometres through the South Australian wilderness, the route between Mt Elm School Shelter and Buckaringa North Campsite was near-ideal.
-For a majority of the day, I followed straight fences and drifted down dirt roads that allowed my fatigued brain to rest, while my legs worked overtime.
-The terrain was not only flat, but it descended gently down to my campsite for the night.
+Of all the days to traipse 35 kilometres through South Australian wilderness, the route between Mt Elm School Shelter and Buckaringa North Campsite was nearly ideal.
+For a majority of the day, I followed straight fences and uncomplicated tracks that allowed my overworked brain to recuperate.
+The terrain was not only flat, but it gradually descended down toward through the uncultivable region.

-And yep, you guessed it, the final hours of the longest day on the trail were spent hiking in the dark.
-But the stars were out, the moon was glowing and, despite the draining 35-kilometre journey, I couldn’t wipe the smile from my face.
-What an incredible way to finish a day I was not at all looking forward to tackling.
-Day 9 would have to be very special to surpass this feeling.
-It was.
+The final hours of the longest day of the trail were once again spent hiking through the undiscovered dark.
+But, the stars were twinkling and the moon was glowing, and, despite the draining 35-kilometre journey, I couldn’t wipe the smile from my face.
+Day 9 would need to produce something special to beat this feeling.
+It did.